 Katowice, Poland – Starting today, the Polish city of Katowice is hosting the COP24, the largest and most crucial U.N. climate summit since the landmark 2015 Paris accord.
 The goodwill of its host, however, seems rather doubtful.

-Representatives of over 190 countries, as well as numerous NGO’s and civil society organizations, will flock to the Silesian city in Poland’s south to give a new momentum to international climate negotiations and agree on concrete measure to implement and reach the goals laid out in the French capital three years ago.
+Representatives of over 190 countries, as well as numerous NGO’s and civil society organizations, will flock to the Silesian city in Poland’s south to try, in the event of the much-anticipated COP24 Katowice, give a new momentum to international climate negotiations and agree on concrete measure to implement and reach the goals laid out in the French capital three years ago.
+COP24 Katowice

 As host country, Poland will be in charge of presiding over the talks and of facilitating the negotiations in order to reach an agreement by the end of the summit, on December 14.
 The fifth largest emitter of greenhouse gas in Europe, Poland is also the most polluted and coal-reliant country in the bloc.